 Saints take Michigan center Ruiz with 24th pick in NFL draft

-The 6-foot-3, 307-pound Ruiz joins an offensive line that has all five starters returning, including center Erik McCoy, who was New Orleans' top draft pick a year ago in the second round.
+The 6-foot-3, 307-pound Ruiz joins a unit that has all five starters returning, including center Erik McCoy, who was New Orleans' top draft pick a year ago in the second round.

-The Saints, however, value linemen who have versatility and Ruiz could provide important depth, if not compete for a starting role, at any of the interior line positions.
+The Saints, however, value linemen who have versatility and coach Sean Payton made it clear that Ruiz will have an opportunity to compete for a starting role at any of the interior line positions.

+''We weren't drafting someone that high to come in and be a backup,'' Payton said. ''He was one of the better interior linemen I've seen in a while.

+''We're getting a player with great physical ability and we're also getting a player who's got fantastic makeup,'' the coach added. ''He's tough.
+He's a leader.''

+Last season, the Saints started McCoy as a rookie at center, but Payton expressed confidence McCoy also has the ''flexibility'' to play guard.
+New Orleans' starting guards last season were 2015 first-round pick Andrus Peat, who last month signed a five-year, $57.5 million extension, and Larry Warford, who is entering the final season of a four-year, $34 million contract he signed in 2017.

+''Everyone of these guys is going to come in and compete.
+So, Larry's going to have to compete,'' Payton said. ''That's how you improve your team.''

-The pick also should strengthen the unit responsible for protecting record-setting 41-year-old quarterback Drew Brees.
+The pick should at least strengthen the unit responsible for protecting record-setting 41-year-old quarterback Drew Brees.

+''I can play any position along the interior.
+I have familiarity with everything,'' said Ruiz, who grew up in Camden, New Jersey. ''Wherever coach wants me to play, I'm going to play.''

 The Saints have most core players back from the past three seasons, all of which included NFC South Division crowns - and 13-3 records each of the past two regular seasons.

-Note: This story has been corrected to reflect that the Chargers traded up to take New England's 23rd overall pick, not 22nd.